loopstick/CCA_DigitalElectronics_Spring2020/README.md

     - Your final project can be a fuly developed iteration of your midterm project incorporating "nice to have" functionality from the initial concept or additional functionality suggested by the first iteration.
       - OR
     - a new project, substantially more complex than the exercises you've done so far.

+  - Documenting your project by creating an Instructable would be fantastic!!
+Just add a link to your Instructable in your GitHub repository.

 ### Week 8: Thursday, March 14, 2019
+#### Midterm Projects DUE!!
+- Midterm Project presentations and critique
 - Evaluation feedback
   - Documentation and final project proposal review
 - Lecture
+  - Frtizing!
   - More Basics!!!
   	- Arduino Reference: https://www.arduino.cc/reference/en/
   	- Sensors